Mercury-HPC/Mercury-HPC.github.io/docs/user/cancel.md

 !!! example

-    _Cancelation of a bulk operation_
+    _Cancellation of a bulk operation_

-    Bulk cancelation follows a similar model.
+    Bulk cancellation follows a similar model.
 However, bulk operations are initiated by an RPC target, not by the origin.
 Bulk operations are identified by an operation ID, which gets freed when the bulk callback is executed.